 Transitional and Sustainable?
 What's that all about?
 Read on, all who have an ear to listen..........

-Over the next decade or two, we'll, hopefully be transitioning to a lower energy future - not necessarily because of climate change or even because of diminishing supplies of fossil fuels (they are now saying we'll have more fuels than ever!).
-Mostly it will be because it is the right thing to do.
-We just do not want to continue to cause harm to our planet, the environment or our health.We want to conserve our resources for future generations.
+Over the next decade or two, will we, as a planet, a people, a society, be transitioning to a lower energy future?
+Not necessarily because of climate change or even because of diminishing supplies of fossil fuels (they are now saying we'll have more fuels than ever!).
+BUT, Mostly because it is the right thing to do?

 How can today’s human societies thrive in the face of these changes, especially ecosystem degradation and resource conservation?
 Let’s gather and assess information and evidence in a balanced and reflective way to reach conclusions by reason and by proven science.

 What does it mean for agriculture to be Sustainable?
 Truly sustainable agriculture maintains genuine resilience of the entire ecosystem by encouraging rich biodiversity of the soil, waterways and animal life-both on and around the farming enterprise.
 It balances the health and welfare of People, our Animal friends and Planet Earth.
 It recognizes the true value of sustainable farming practices.
-Our industrial food system does not accomplish this.
-Large mono-culture farming operations are in direct opposition to sustainability.
-Yet, that is where the vast majority of our food is produced.
-Giant Agri-business corporations are not sustainable.

 Together, Step by Step we MUST work toward a more sustainable food system.
 How?
 By promoting practices that reduce synthetic fertilizers, harmful pesticides, land waste by the plow and mono-culture practices.
 Support farms that practice what we’re preaching here.
 Seek out the small sustainable farmer practicing the art of intensive farming.
 VOTE with your fork.
 As a consumer you have tremendous opportunity to force change, through “Purchasing Power”!

+How can we transition to a BETTER way?
+Unless you understand why it is important that you know who is growing your food, OR making your soap, OR the benefits of sharing and helping, unconditionally, our neighbors and friends, you might not realize the Big Picture regarding the Real Dangers of the current system?
 All the atrocities, the symptoms of our out of control spiral; the fracking, massacring the oceans, sweatshop labor, mass species extinction, topsoil erosion, cultural homogenization (climate change not mentioned)….all stems from separation from nature.
 Instead of being participants in life we have become consumers of it.

 The most basic reality is; that our lives depend on the biosphere of which we are a part-the streams, fungi, the humble earthworm.
 Few of us have authentic relationships with the land, we defend (support) supermarkets and industrial technology because we believe that we depend on corporations and technology- not on trees, soil and water.
 We no longer see where our food comes from and Big Business has huge amounts of marketing dollars to insure the blindness continues.